 Every purchase must include a water and drainage search.
 This search will identify if the property is connected to the sewer and public water systems and how the property is charged for its water supply.

 These types of searches will provide a risk assessment surrounding certain environmental matters that may affect the property and are carried out by specialist companies.
 They will report on any recognised environmental issues that may affect the property.
-Such searches are recommended on property close to industrial areas or where industry has taken place in the past.
+Such searches are recommended on property close to industrial areas or where the industry has taken place in the past.

 Stamp Duty Land Tax (SDLT) is payable on most residential property purchases.
 From 1st October 2021, the SDLT threshold when Stamp Duty becomes payable is £125,000.
-There are tax reliefs for first-time buyers who will not have to pay any Stamp Duty on property up to the value of £300,000.
+There are tax reliefs for first-time buyers who will not have to pay any Stamp Duty on the property up to the value of £300,000.

-Standard rates of Stamp Duty range between 0% for property priced under the threshold as detailed above and first-time buyers, and 12%.
-The Land Registry will not complete registration of a property transfer until Stamp Duty has been paid.
+Standard rates of Stamp Duty range between 0% for property priced under the threshold as detailed above and for first-time buyers, and 12%.
+The Land Registry will not complete the registration of a property transfer until Stamp Duty has been paid.
 There are fines and penalties for Stamp Duty not paid within 14 days from the date of completion.

 The conveyancer will undertake a search of the Land Registry after exchanging contracts to check the property register has not been changed since the seller’s conveyancer issued the pre-contract paperwork.
 When buying a home, the buyer’s conveyancer will receive a copy of the seller’s title before contracts are exchanged.
-Immediately prior to final completion, the buyer’s conveyancer will ask the Land Registry to check there have been no changes, such as a notice of the seller’s bankruptcy or new mortgage, since the copy title was first issued.
+Immediately prior to final completion, the buyer’s conveyancer will ask the Land Registry to check if there have been no changes, such as a notice of the seller’s bankruptcy or a new mortgage since the copy title was first issued.
 This ensures the seller remains entitled to sell.